Annie Bourbonnais is leading the Marine Stable Isotope Biogeochemistry Laboratory at USC.

 Olivia Melissa Shugart

 Melissa is an undergraduate student in the University of South Carolina Honor's College pursuing a double major in Chemistry and Spanish.
 After graduating in 2022, she plans to pursue her Ph.D. in chemical oceanography.
 In the summer of 2019, Melissa completed a 10-week research internship at Texas A&M University where she worked under Dr. Shari Yvon-Lewis studying the concentrations of nitrous oxide in the water column along the Texas-Louisiana continental shelf.
 Because of her prior experience with and interest in marine nitrous oxide, she will assist the Bourbonnais lab in analyzing nitrous oxide and stable nitrogen isotopes of samples taken from prior cruises.
+She is currently working on a project investigating nitrous oxide dynamics in the Gulf of Mexico.

 Maggie Gaspar is an undergraduate student at University of South Carolina, currently pursuing her B.S. in Marine Science with a concentration in chemical oceanography.
 Coming to school with an Associates of Social Science degree, she already plans to begin an accelerated masters degree by her Spring 2021 semester.
 After studying abroad in the Galapagos Islands in May 2020, Maggie will be returning to the laboratory for the remainder of the summer to go on research cruises, help conduct research in local lakes, and analyze samples for graduate students.
 She is absolutely ecstatic to use this learning experience to begin a research project of her own.